Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Schwarzschild-Klinkhamer wormhole with a global monopole

 One can see from above that both the scalar curvatures are finite at $x=0$ and vanishes for $x \to \pm\,\infty$.
-Assuming that this new non-vacuum wormhole space-time (\ref{aa2}) is a solution of the Einstein's field equations, $G^{\mu}_{\,\nu}=T^{\mu}_{\,\nu}$, where $\frac{8\,\pi\,G}{c^4}=1$, then the energy density of the stress-energy fluid is given by
+Assuming that this new non-vacuum wormhole (\ref{aa2}) is a solution of the Einstein's field equations, $G^{\mu}_{\,\nu}=T^{\mu}_{\,\nu}$, where $\frac{8\,\pi\,G}{c^4}=1$, then energy-density of the stress-energy fluid is given by

-which is always positive since global monopole parameter lies $0 < \alpha_0 <1$ in gravitation and cosmology.
-The only pressure component along the $x$-direction is given by
+which is always positive since global monopole parameter lies $0 < \alpha_0 <1$ in the gravitation and cosmology.
+The only pressure component along $x$-direction is given by

 with the tangential component $p_{t}=0$.
 One can see that $\rho+p_{x}=0$ which implies that the null energy condition (NEC) is automatically satisfied.

 To check the validate of the energy conditions, we consider the following vector fields, such as the null vector $k^{\mu}$, the time-like four-vector $U^{\mu}$ and a spacelike unit vector $\eta^{\mu}$ along $x$-direction for the space-time (\ref{aa2}) defined by